workingmirror/blog/content/2017/05/2017-05-15-king-arthur-legend-of-the-sword-review.md

 As soon as your hopes are lifted, however, they are dragged back down to Earth just as quickly.
 Consider a meteoric rise, but then an actual meteor crashing into the ground.
 You'd think something that fails so quickly would move fast, too, but instead, the movie then decides to dabble in crawling to the finish line.

-{% img https://workingmirror.com/blog/wp-content/uploads/2016/12/king-arthur-legend-of-the-sword-2.jpg "King Arthur: Legend of the Sword" "King Arthur: Legend of the Sword" %}
+{% img full-image https://workingmirror.com/blog/wp-content/uploads/2016/12/king-arthur-legend-of-the-sword-2.jpg "King Arthur: Legend of the Sword" "King Arthur: Legend of the Sword" %}

 The story plays out with little consequence.
 People come and go from the story seemingly at will.
 Maid Maggie (Annabelle Wallis), for instance, comes barreling into the second act as if she would be the point on which the entire film depends.
 But the only other thing she does before ghosting is go on a shockingly dull boat ride.
 Even Guinevere (Àstrid Bergès-Frisbey) manages to be nothing more than a collection of scowls and deus ex machina.